 Most people know that online title loans are a popular way to get fast cash.
 As of the most recent data, we can point to over 1 million consumers a year taking out a title loan.
 This number seems to be on the decline however, with some states like California and Ohio limiting the loan amounts and borrowing amounts available.
 But even if the numbers continue to drop, we’re still talking about a significant amount of borrowers and transactions.
-Now that we know how popular a title loan is let’s answer the main question.
+Now that we know how popular a title loan is, let’s answer the main question.
 Do you know how this loan offer works?

 How much can I borrow with an online title loan?

 You may be asking yourself, why is the range of lending amounts so wide.
 Compare a pink slip loan, with lending amounts that range in the thousands, with a payday loan that will cap out at a few hundred.
 Or even a personal loan which lets you borrow a larger amount of cash but will be within a range of a few thousand dollars.
-The reason for this large discrepancy is because the amount you borrow is based on available equity in your vehicle.
-Unlike other short term loans and cash advances, you credit is less important when a lender is underwriting eligibility for an online title loan.
-You can have bad credit or a terrible payment history and still qualify for a title loan online of well over $5,000 if you bring enough equity to the table.
-Here at Car Title Loan Lenders we feature many companies that approved loans for those with bad credit or banking problems.
+The reason for this large discrepancy is that the amount you borrow is based on available equity in your vehicle.
+Unlike other short term loans and cash advances, your credit is less important when a lender is underwriting eligibility for an online title loan.
+You can have bad credit or a terrible payment history and still qualify for well over $5,000 if you bring enough equity to the table.
+Here at CarTitleLoanLenders USA we feature many companies who offer loans for those with bad credit or banking problems.
 You simply need to know what to look for.
 The amount of equity available for a car title loan depends on your vehicle’s present day value.
 You also need to make sure there are no active liens or holds on the pink slip.
 Most title loan companies will be able to provide a quick estimate on the amount available to borrow in a matter of hours.
 They will review your application for credit and appraise the resale value of the vehicle.
 No lender will let you borrow the full appraised vehicle value.
-Reason being, if a customer defaults on a title loan they may need to sell the car at an auction to recoup the money lent out.
-Once a defaulted loan progresses to this point it’s hard to get the full appraised value back from a simple vehicle auction.
-In most cases we expect a title loan company to put out 50-60% of the vehicle’s appraised value for a loan.
+Reason being, if a customer defaults they may need to sell the car at an auction to recoup the money lent out.
+If a defaulted loan progresses to this point it’s hard to get the full appraised value back from a simple vehicle auction.
+In most cases we expect a title loan company to put out 50-60% of the vehicle’s appraised value.
 This amount can depend on other factors such as the amount requested by the borrower.
 But often times it will fall within that range.

-It goes without saying you don’t want to have a vehicle repossessed if you miss a payment or two.
+It goes without saying you don’t want a vehicle repossessed if you miss a payment or two.
 That’s why it’s important to look at other options available for fast emergency cash.
 A secured loan is great for someone with bad credit who’s looking to borrow a large sum of cash.
 But many people don’t fall into this situation.
-Look into other types of personal loan and installment loans that promise lower interest rates.
+Look into other types of personal loans that promise lower interest rates.
 Also consider an unsecured loan if you have better credit and don’t need to put up collateral to secure the loan.
 Speak to your banker or credit union representative to see if there are any options for emergency cash.
-Online title loans are expensive but they also don’t need much in the way of a credit check.
+Online title loans are expensive, but they also don’t need much in the way of a credit check.
 The amount of money you can borrow is high but there’s significant risk if you miss a payment and lose your car.
 Speak with your financial advisor before you take out a car title loan and look into other ways to borrow money.